scipy-conference/scipy_proceedings/publisher/README.md

 This section will give you an introduction to the various documents and resources that you will need to create in the course of managing the proceedings.

-The proceedings themselves made up of 2 primary parts, the front-matter and the papers.
-Building the proceedings is only one of the tasks you will need to handle in the course of managing the proceedings, but that is what we'll focus on for right now.
+The proceedings themselves are made up of 2 primary parts, the front-matter and the papers.

+This section focuses on building the pdfs for the proceedings, other sections will focus on the html and other metadata information.

 ### Front-matter: